Binarization

 Preparation of images for binarization:

-However the above illustrated locally adaptive thresholding technique (FThreshold /Threshold from local max/min=Bound Maxima uniformly) powerfully suppresses effects of inhomogeneous background, it is often beneficial to pre-process images before binarization:
+However the above illustrated locally adaptive thresholding technique (Threshold /Threshold from local max/min=Bound Maxima uniformly) powerfully suppresses effects of inhomogeneous background, it is often beneficial to pre-process images before binarization:

 Segmentation: